Sreerampur Assembly constituency

-Serampore Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.
+Sreerampur Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 186 Sreerampur Assembly constituency is composed of the following: Ward Nos.
-3 to 19 and 25 of Serampore Municipality, Rishra Municipality, Rajyadharpur and Rishra gram panchayats of Sreerampur Uttarpara community development block.
+3 and 7 to 26 of Serampore Municipality, Rishra Municipality, Rajyadharpur and Rishra gram panchayats of Sreerampur Uttarpara community development block.

-Sreerampur Assembly constituency is part of No. 27 Srerampur (Lok Sabha constituency).
+Sreerampur Assembly constituency is part of No. 27 Sreerampur Lok Sabha constituency.